bram-w/EDICT_public_release/README.md

 # Citation

-If you find our work useful in your research, please cite
+If you find our work useful in your research, please cite:

 ```
 @article{wallace2022edict,